maxfeldman14/NFC/README.md

 Currently includes:
-jadder- for cleanly decompiling jars produced by dex2jar apk_scraper - a tool for downloading an APK from the Android marketplace without needing an android device
+jadder- for cleanly decompiling jars produced by dex2jar apk_scraper - a tool for downloading an APK from the Android marketplace without needing an android device vulnerapp - an example NFC app to show vulnerabilities (and how to secure them)